MicrosoftDocs/windows-itpro-docs/windows/deployment/do/mcc-isp.md

 1. Microsoft clients make the range requests for content from the MCC node.

-1. A MCC node gets content from the CDN, seeds its local cache stored on disk, and delivers the content to the client.
+1. An MCC node gets content from the CDN, seeds its local cache stored on disk, and delivers the content to the client.

 1. Subsequent requests from end-user devices for content will be served from cache.